 Finally, the decisions made by the regular meetings must be communicated to all relevant stakeholders, especially the relevant leaders.
 In this way not only can the project manager enhance his influence, but also let the leaders know the project manager is making some progress in the project.

 Power comes with responsibility.
 The project manager “borrows” power from his leaders through kick-off meeting, which means he has to take the corresponding responsibility.

 But in reality, when it comes to making essential decisions for some key problems, without a formal executive power the project manager may not be able to take all the responsibility and risks.
 Especially when the decision involves spending much more money or requires more human resources to solve a problem, the project manager normally would not have the authority to make such a decision.

 And that’s why the decision-making meeting is needed in this situation.
 The main purpose of the decision-making meeting is to ask the relevant leaders who have the equivalent power to perform an endorsement when making big decisions.
-In this way, if the decision causes some problems and negative effects afterword, the project manager can still protect himself using the endorsement of the leaders.
+In this way, if the decision causes some problems and negative effects afterward, the project manager can still protect himself using the endorsement of the leaders.